tensorflow/tensorflow/tensorflow/contrib/lite/README.md

 TensorFlow Lite uses many techniques for achieving low latency like optimizing the kernels for specific mobile apps, pre-fused activations, quantized kernels that allow smaller and faster (fixed-point math) models, and in the future, leverage specialized machine learning hardware to get the best possible performance for a particular model on a particular device.

 ![image](g3doc/TFLite-Architecture.jpg)
-# Getting Started with a Demo App
+# Getting Started with an Android Demo App

 This section contains an example application using TensorFlow Lite for Android devices.
 The demo is a sample camera app that classifies images continuously using a quantized Mobilenet model.
 A device running Android 5.0 ( API 21) or higher is required to run the demo.